withastro/docs/src/pages/en/installation-new.md

 ## 1. Install Astro

-Run one of the following commands in your terminal to start our handy install wizard, `create-astro`. `create-astro` will walk you through creating your very first Astro project in whatever directory you run it in.
+Run one of the following commands in your terminal to start our handy install wizard, `create-astro`.
+This will walk you through creating your very first Astro project in whatever directory you run it in.

 ```shell
 # npm